ibm-cloud-docs/account/catalog-enterprise-filters.md

 {: #catalog-enterprise-child}
 {: ui}

-To build on the example in the previous section, all account groups and accounts in your enterprise have access to Developer Tools products provided by {{site.data.keyword.IBM_notm}}.
+To build on the example in the previous section, all account groups and accounts in your enterprise have access to Developer tools products provided by {{site.data.keyword.IBM_notm}}.
 You can further restrict access to a subset of products for child account groups and accounts.
 For example, you might want to limit a specific account group, and its child accounts, to work with only the products that support IAM for access control.

 1. Go to **Manage** > **Catalogs** > **Settings**.
 2. Expand the enterprise hierarchy, and select the specific account group.